 “Many of Mexico's recipes were made in churches and monasteries,” says Ballesteros.
 “By Mayora nuns.”
 Centuries ago these nuns were charged with feeding compounds of people.
 They learned to prepare mass meals, focusing on flavor rather than technique.Food & Wine

-Located in Mexico City's congested historic city center, Cafe de Tacuba continues to offer classic Mexican dishes made using local ingredients and recipes dating back 50 to 60 years.
+Located in Mexico City's historic center (Centro Historico), Cafe de Tacuba offers classic Mexican dishes made using local ingredients and recipes dating back 50 to 60 years.

 There's something for everyone, from enchiladas and tamales to house specialties like beef's tongue, fried cow's brain, and pig's feet.

-After visiting the museum, I crossed the street and inquired about lunch at San Angel Inn.
+After visiting the museum, I crossed the street and inquired about lunch at the San Angel Inn.

-I lucked out, as it was an early Sunday afternoon, and they were able to seat me without a reservation on their front patio.
+I lucked out, as it was an early Sunday afternoon, and they could seat me without a reservation on their front patio.

 I ordered a mojito, soup, sea bass, and merengue with cream and strawberries for dessert.